SebastianBocquet/MiraTitanHMFemulator/docs/tutorial.rst

 Tutorial
 ========

-Learn how to use the *Mira-Titan Universe* HMF emulator.
+Learn how to use the *Mira-Titan* HMF emulator.

 .. code:: ipython3